mikera/core.matrix/README.md

 core.matrix
 ===========

+core.matrix provides array programming as a language extension for Clojure, with a focus on numerical computing.

-The central objective of `core.matrix` is to make matrix and array programming idiomatic, elegant and fast in Clojure.
+The central objective of `core.matrix` is to make matrix and array programming idiomatic, productive, elegant and fast in the Clojure environment.

 ```clojure
 (+ [[1 2]